OrFloW/GPT-Projects/README.md

 ### Amazon Scrape

 The Amazon Scrape project is a Python notebook that uses OpenAI's GPT API to extract product information from Amazon.
 Simply provide an initial query, the number of results, and your OpenAI API key, and the script will scrape the top search results and prioritize the products based on their relevance to the query and their properties.
 This can be a useful tool for anyone looking to quickly find the best products on Amazon for a given search query.
+You can see more  about this project in <a href='https://orflow.wordpress.com/2023/04/16/using-gpt-api-to-find-and-compare-products-on-amazon/'>my blog</a>.

 ## Getting Started

+To run the Amazon Scrape notebook, you can either use Google Colab, or run it locally.
-To use the Amazon Scrape project, you will need to have Python 3 installed on your computer, along with the following Python libraries:
+To run it locally, you will need to have Python 3 installed on your computer, along with the following Python libraries:

 - OpenAI
 - Requests